We do Eye Tests and fit Contact Lenses for Keratoconus in Sydney and Parramatta

 Discover our dedicated Keratoconus Care Centre at Westmead Eyes Optometrists, where we expertly manage and monitor the progression of keratoconus while providing custom contact lens fittings.
 Our dedicated team collaborates closely with leading corneal eye specialists in Sydney and Westmead Hospital to ensure the highest standard of care for your condition and overall eye health.

 What is Keratoconus?

 Keratoconus is an eye condition in which the cornea (the front surface of the eye) thins and weakens, causing it to change shape.
 The thinning of the surface causes the cornea to protrude forward, developing a ‘cone’ shape.
 This distorts light entering the eye and results in blurry vision and light sensitivity.
+Glare and dazzle from bright lights may be a problem due to the irregular shape of the cornea.
 As the disease advances, other complications can occur such as scarring or hydrops.
 Extreme cases of keratoconus may result in the need for a corneal transplant.